 Using ice treatment appropriately can help to reduce knee swelling and pain.
-It reduces blood flow to the area, helps to numb pain and can speed up healing.
+Cooling the tissues with ice reduces blood flow to the area, helps to numb pain and can speed up healing.
 The medical term for using ice to treat injuries is cryotherapy treatment.

 So how does Ice Treatment work?
 With an injury, swelling accumulates in the affected area which causes two problems.
 Firstly, there are chemicals in the fluid that aggravate and irritate the nerves fibres causing pain.
 Secondly, the pressure from the swelling (there is limited space in each joint) causes pain and limits the amount of movement that the joint can perform e.g. how much you can bend and straighten the knee.

 Ice treatment can help in two ways.
 Firstly, the cold from the ice has an analgesic effect which reduces pain.
 Secondly, it helps to reduce the amount of bleeding into the joint and soft tissues thus reducing swelling and any associated muscle spasms.
 Cryotherapy treatment is therefore an important and effective treatment for soft tissue injuries such as a knee sprain or muscle tear.

 Ice treatment works most effectively when used immediately after an injury or surgery (in the first 3-4 days), but can also help reduce pain and inflammation in longer term knee problems.
 The simplest way to apply cryotherapy treatment is to wrap some ice in a damp cloth e.g. tea towel.
 Place a dry cloth on the affected area and then apply the ice for 10-15 minutes.